 A Trade Mark registration also has other advantages.
 For example, few businesses realise that their brands are their most important and valuable assets.
 The law recognises this and therefore regards a trade mark registration as a property right.

-TIERNEY IP has many years’ experience in registering trade marks, designs and other Intellectual Property rights.
-TIERNEY IP is authorised to practice and behalf of clients before the Irish Patents Office, the European Union Intellectual Property Office, the UK Intellectual Property Office and the World Intellectual Property Organization.
-We also work with a network of Intellectual Property lawyers throughout the world.
+Niall has many years’ experience in registering trade marks, designs and other Intellectual Property rights.
+He is authorised to practice on behalf of clients before the Intellectual Property Office of Ireland; the European Union Intellectual Property Office; the United Kingdom Intellectual Property Office and the World Intellectual Property Organization.
+Niall also works with a network of Intellectual Property lawyers throughout the world.